-Syllabus: Regulations for the transport of dangerous goods, IMDG Code, IMSBC Code, Classification, Dangerous cargo list, Packaging, Testing of packaging, Stowage and segregation, Cargo documentation, Medical first
+Syllabus: Regulations for the transport of dangerous goods, IMDG Code, IMSBC Code, Classification, Dangerous cargo list, Packaging, Testing of packaging, Stowage and segregation, Cargo documentation, Medical first aid guide, Emergency schedules, Case studies

 ADMIRALTY LAW AND JURISDICTION

 Assessment: This is an examination module.
 There will be three assessments during the semester taking either the form of class tests, oral presentation, assignment, poster presentation and/ or case studies.
 This will form 40% of the final mark.
 Students will require a subminimum of 40% to be eligible for the examination.
 The examination will be a three-hour paper which will form 60% of the final mark.
 Pass mark is 50%.